How to Handle Large PostgreSQL Schemas with a GUI Tool

 - Visual - shows diagrams for better understanding

-- Shareable - publish it on an internal site for the whole team
+- Shareable - publish it on an internal site

 5. Automation Scripts

-- or cleaning up old data.
+- or clean up old data.

 In DbSchema you can write Automation Scripts in Groovy.
 They run directly from the project, so you don’t have to manage external tools.